 Last Stand: The final Boss Battle in Special Episode 5 of Sky.
-Even as the Delayed Ripple Effect starts kicking in and all four of them are slowly ceasing to exist, Grovyle, Celebi, and Dusknoir have to knock out Primal Dialga to keep him from going back in time to stop the player from changing history.
+Even as the Delayed Ripple Effect starts kicking in and all four of them are slowly ceasing to exist, Grovyle, Celebi, and Dusknoir have to knock out Primal Dialga to keep him from damaging the gate of time with his last breath.

 The Load: Cresselia is this so much during Dark Crater thanks to poor type matchups and a tendency to wander onto lava.

-The Man Behind the Man: The Big Bad of the epilogue arc: Darkrai is revealed to be behind everything, from the destruction of Temporal Tower to even the player's initial transformation into a Pokémon.
+The Man Behind the Man: The Big Bad of the epilogue arc: Darkrai is revealed to be behind everything, from the destruction of Temporal Tower to even the player's amnesia.